casperlehmann/akv/README.md

 }
 ```

-To use the function, you need to log in with the azure cli:
+To use the function, you need to log in with the Azure CLI:

 ``` sh
 $ az login